MatMoore/markdown-parser/README.md

 # Markdown parser

-A home made artisanal markdown parser
+A home made artisanal markdown parser.

+This parses a very small subset of markdown.
+It can generate formatted text in a console, using ANSI escape sequences.

+# Usage

+`ruby markdown_parser.rb < example.md`

 # References